 When the low rumble of thunder echoes on the horizon, it can be a distressing time for both dogs and their owners.
 Of course, the problem is worse for dogs as they don’t know what is happening and often cower in fear, but it can be upsetting for owners as they don’t know exactly how to make their pooch feel better.
 But what exactly is it that makes dog scared of thunder?
 Is it just the noise or is something else going on?
-Well, this is the first thing that we will look at in this blog post, and then we will examine some of the ways that you can help your pooch overcome this problem.
+Well, this is exactly the first thing that we will look at in this blog post, plus examine some of the ways that you can help your pooch overcome their fear of thunder!

 Why Are Dogs Afraid of Thunder?